-39. The CAP Promotional Marketing and Direct Response Panel and the CAP Industry Advisory Panel are each composed of industry experts together with one ASA Council member, while the Online Publications Media Panel comprises the Chairmen of Asbof and the Regulatory Funding Company.
-In exceptional circumstances the Panels can be asked to give an industry view on a recommendation before we give it to Council, either at our request or at the request of any party to the complaint; the Council will take account of the Panels' advice but it is non-binding in nature and the decision of Council is final.
-The Panel Chairmen can reject requests and will do so if it appears that the Panels are being used to hamper the effective running of the self-regulatory system.
+42. The Industry Advisory Panel is composed of industry experts together with one ASA Council member.
+In exceptional circumstances the Panel can be asked to give an industry view on a recommendation before we give it to Council, either at our request or at the request of any party to the complaint; the Council will take account of the Panel's advice but it is non-binding in nature and the decision of Council is final.
+The Panel Chairman can reject requests and will do so if it appears that the Panel is being used to hamper the effective running of the self-regulatory system.